vchan2/vchan2.github.io/2021APCalculusAB.md

 Unit 2 test is scheduled for <b>Wednesday, October 11</b> in-class.
 You should be proficient in all material contained in Unit 2.
 More precisely, you should be able to:
   * Describe the relationship between continuity and differentiability.
+  * Calculate the average rate of change from a table, graph, or function.
   * Compute a derivative from first principles.
   * Identify a limit as a derivative and use derivative rules to find the limit.
   * Approximate the value of a derivative from either a table or graph.